Building a Neighborhood in The Sims 2

 That part was easy, right?
 In fact, you probably already knew all of it.
 Now things get trickier.
-You have to consider the above information that you already were thinking about: the design of your Sims' neighborhood.
+You have to consider the above questions in need of answers and creative thoughts—the design of your Sims' neighborhood.

 Essential Community Lots

-Presumably you’d already decided on any themes by the time you started laying out the houses and décor, but think about it some more now.
+Presumably, you have already decided on any themes by the time you start laying out the houses and décor, but think about it some more now.
 This is your founding family.
 You really don’t want to get bored with them.
-Go a step further and take the time to give your sims bios even!
+Go a step further and take the time to give your Sims bios even!

 Tired of seeing a blank neighborhood as the representation of your now-bustling city?
 Take the picture you wish to use and save it as a .png, preferably with a 4x3 ratio.
 Name it N0(Number of neighborhood, ex.- 04, and minus the parenthesis)_Neighborhood.png.
 Then, move it to the neighborhood’s directory.